bmmpxf/mapstory/manual/manual.rst

 Once your data is prepared, it is ready to be uploaded.
 From the **Upload StoryLayer** form, you can either drag and drop files, or use the **Browse...** button to select the file or files.

-When uploading a shapefile that hasn't been made into an archive, first select the file with the .shp extension.
-When the file has been selected, the form will expand to include places to select the other files associated with that shapefile, including the .shx, .dbf. and optional .prj files.
+When uploading a shapefile that hasn't been made into an archive, first select the file with the ``.shp`` extension.
+When the file has been selected, the form will expand to include places to select the other files associated with that shapefile, including the ``.shx``, ``.dbf``, and optional ``.prj`` files.

 Separately to the data, you can also upload an SLD file for use in styling the StoryLayer.
 This style will automatically be associated with this layer upon a successful upload.

 If uploading an archive, be aware that the upload will need to finish before the contents of the archive can be checked for integrity.
-If you would like immediate feedback on whether the data is in the correct form, you can select the files individually in the form, and then when satisfied, clear the form and upload the archive.
+If you would like immediate feedback on whether the data is in the correct format, you can select the files individually in the form.

 .. _styling: